Cphyr/AAI/Datascience101/chapter_03_machine_learning_2/lessons/L03_convolutional_neural_networks.md

 ![https://miro.medium.com/v2/resize:fit:1200/1*k97NVvlMkRXau-uItlq5Gw.png](https://miro.medium.com/v2/resize:fit:1200/1*k97NVvlMkRXau-uItlq5Gw.png)

 See how the $5\times5$ image is compressed to a single pixel using two convolution layers, each with $3\times3$ kernel?
-Therefore, the receptive field of this network is $5\times5$.
+Meaning, the receptive field of this network is $5\times5$.

 # Pooling

-Usually, in spectral data close elements carry similar values (e.g., close pixels usually have similar values).
+Usually, in spectral data close elements carry similar values (e.g., close pixels usually have similar colors).
 We can utilize this to reduce even further the number of computation.
 To do so, pooling combines close pixels to a single value, reducing image dimension.

 Pooling is usually carried out by averaging (Average Pooling) or taking the maximum value in the window (Max Pooling).